nicks189/StringCenter/README.md

 potentially their tab, to everyone in the group.

-* StringCenter features a mobile app using Dart and the Flutter framework, providing us with the ability to runthe same code on both Android and IOS devices.
+* StringCenter features a mobile app using Dart and the Flutter framework, providing us with the ability to run the same code on both Android and IOS devices.
 On the backend, we used Node.js with it’s Express framework as the server, utilizing JSONWebTokens for the authentication.
 For the database that is accessed by the server,